Flood watch, freezing rain warning in effect for B.C. through Boxing Day | CBC News

 Flood watch, freezing rain warning in effect for B.C. through Boxing Day

+Thousands remain without power and drivers are advised to avoid unnecessary travel

-Rainfall warnings and flood watches remain in effect for southwest B.C. as heavy rain in the region follows a week of frigid temperatures and winter storms.
+Rainfall warnings and flood watches remain in effect for southwest B.C. as heavy rain follows a week of frigid temperatures and winter storms that have left thousands of people without power.

-On Sunday, Environment Canada issued a freezing rain warning for B.C.'s South Coast, with a winter storm warning for inland sections of the North Coast.
+Drivers are urged to avoid unnecessary travel.
+Snow and freezing rain, which could lead to avalanches, is forecast in the Southern Interior until Tuesday, according a weather statement from the province.
+And most of the Central Interior can also expect freezing rain Monday, according to Environment Canada.

 In the centre's three-tiered warning system, a flood watch means river levels are rising and flooding might occur.